djfrsn/ChessBase/dev notes.md

 start coding board array @ 10:47

+start figuring out how to determine which pieces to place in which square board array @ 11:00

+pivot to rendering board based on squares @ 11:03

 review my paperchess(https://github.com/djfrsn/paperchess) code to see how I implemented the chess board array @ 10:45